neurobagel/documentation/docs/user_guide/config.md

 === "NGINX"

     4. In your local `docker-compose-nginx.yml` file,
-    change the default value for following variables in the `environment` section of each `service` (i.e. `api`, `federation`, and `query_federation`)
+    change the default value for the following variables in the `environment` section of each `service` (i.e. `api`, `federation`, and `query_federation`)
     to the custom domain that that service will use: